freeCodeCamp/guide/src/pages/articles/miscellaneous/getting-started-with-sass/index.md

 Not by a long shot.
 This was a bare-bones example of how Sass works, therefore the benefits of writing in Sass over vanilla CSS may not be apparent.
 We wrote 12 lines of "Sass" and got 7 lines of CSS as a result.
 Not exactly a major difference by any standards.
 In Part 2 we will explain the **magic** behind Sass syntax such as variables and mixins, and how the use of such tools can lend us superpowers when styling.

-If you're still stuck on how Sass is magically compiling down into CSS or maybe you would like to mess with sample code some more, [Sassmeister](http://www.sassmeister.com/) is a great online interface which lets you write in Sass syntax and instantly see your code compiled into CSS without having to install anything or do any setup on your computer.
+If you're still stuck on how Sass is magically compiling down into CSS or maybe you would like to mess with sample code some more, <a href='http://www.sassmeister.com/' target='_blank' rel='nofollow'>Sassmeister</a> is a great online interface which lets you write in Sass syntax and instantly see your code compiled into CSS without having to install anything or do any setup on your computer.
 It's a very useful resource for sandboxing and trying out your Sass code.